lenelise/django/mysecondproject/README.md

 ## To do:
 This is just a list of ideas.
 Might not be updated.
 Kind of a braindump.

+- have non admin users be able to GET their own user information, but not others
+- have granular permissions for non admin users, making some of them (the "admin of an organization") able to see users from their own organization.
+    - same with expenses - filter by organization.
 - maybe create a permission so that staff users can see ALL expenses (if they have said permission)
 - make it so that admin users can edit ALL expenses regardless of owner
 - consider separating the different API endpoints into separate files, and collecting them all in API